david8862/keras-YOLOv3-model-set/README.md

   --rescale_interval RESCALE_INTERVAL
                         Number of epoch interval to rescale input image, default=20
-  --gpu_num GPU_NUM     Number of GPU to use, default=1
+  --data_shuffle        Whether to shuffle train/val data for cross-validation --gpu_num GPU_NUM     Number of GPU to use, default=1
 ```
 Checkpoints during training could be found at logs/000/.
 Choose a best one as result